 3.Tracking the Expansion/Contraction

 During economic expansion, we track the progress of the co-incident SuperIndex versus all prior recessions to gauge relative strength of economic growth (weak growth leaves us vulnerable to external shocks) and risks of approaching the peak of the economic cycle (for market timing purposes.)
 During contraction, we perform the same task to gauge relative weakness of the contraction and the odds of approaching an economic trough.

-A very unique aspect of the US Economic Growth SuperIndexes is that they are “real-time” and are updated up to 21 to 24 times per month according to a fixed schedule as shown below when the underlying data becomes available.
+The US Economic Growth SuperIndex is updated up to 21 to 24 times per month according to a fixed schedule as shown below when the underlying data becomes available.
 The example shows the month of May 2012 and each respective week is surrounded by a border line.
-We send a “Flash Update” to clients on late Thursday morning to give them a “jump-start” on the rest of the market relying on the ECRI WLI being published the following day, and the final report is issued every Friday.

-In addition to the Leading SuperIndex discussed above, for PRO subscribers there is a section in the report showing the status of the other Recession Forecasting Ensemble (RFE) components.
+In addition to the Leading SuperIndex discussed above there is a section in the report showing the status of the other Recession Forecasting Ensemble (RFE) components.
 There is the Headwinds Index, the Anxiety Index, the SuperIndex co-incident indicator, the SuperIndex Diffusion Index and the SuperIndex Recession Syndrome Index.
 You can view descriptions and samples of these at the Recession Forecasting Ensemble and US Market Timing research page.

 Subscribers also receive a weekly SuperIndex and probability time-series with chart as displayed below.
 They can then incorporate the weekly time series data into their own models and forecasts.
 Subscribers to the Professional service plan also get a monthly historic time series of all the 6 RFE components.